Just what is it with Tories?

 We need funds too to maintain and protect the environment in which we live, to keep it safe, to keep it beautiful, to keep is such that we can derive pleasure and comfort and be reconciled to our place in it and to the transitory existence that we must share with everything, living or inanimate.

 We need all these things and the necessities and joys of life are for no-one to control, still less to plunder more than their fair share of at the expense of others.

-And these good things and protection from the bad things cannot be delivered in a society which begrudges paying its taxes, that seeks to reduce help to others, where the strong and the fortunate are allowed to accumulate vast wealth and hinder the good order of society and prevent the relief of pain, misery or want to which their neighbours might be afflicted.
+And these good things, and protection from the bad things, cannot be delivered in a society which begrudges paying its taxes, that seeks to reduce help to others, where the strong and the fortunate are allowed to accumulate vast wealth while hindering the good order of society and preventing the relief of pain, misery or want to which their neighbours might be afflicted.

 Liberty cannot be an absolute since my liberty should not be at the expense of yours.

 Equality is a fine ideal but must be tempered by recognising the happenstance of fate or genetics or circumstance.